-The views and analysis presented in ABARES publications, including this one, reflect ABARES professionally independent findings, based on scientific and economic concepts, principles, information and data.
-These views, analysis and findings may not reflect or be consistent with the views or positions of the Australian Government, or of organisations or groups who have commissioned ABARES reports or analysis.
-More information on professional independence is provided on the ABARES website at: https://www.agriculture.gov.au/abares/about/research-and-analysis#professional-independence
+The views and analysis presented in ABARES publications reflect ABARES professionally independent findings, based on scientific and economic concepts, principles, information and data.
+These views, analysis and findings may not reflect or be consistent with the views or positions of the Australian Government or of organisations or groups that have commissioned ABARES reports or analysis.
+Learn more about ABARES professional independence.